 More and more people are reading on mobile devices these days so make sure you check how it looks on both a smartphone and tablet.

 Next, think about the reader experience.
 Is it easy to navigate?
 Is it easy to read?
-Have someone independent look at your website for some feedback if you can.
+Have someone independent look at your blog design for some feedback if you can.

 Lastly, don’t spend a whole lot of time like I did in the beginning.
-I spent so much more time on my blog’s theme than I probably should have rather than pushing content out there.
+I spent so much more time on my blog’s theme than I probably should have rather than writing new blog posts.
 Don’t over do it.

 The first step is to log into your WordPress admin page.

 The 2 ways to do this is to first log in to the SiteGround website and then go to Websites > WordPress Kit > WordPress Admin > Go.

 Alternatively, to go direct to the admin page go to yourdomainname.com/wp-admin.

 That will bring you to the log in page to the left.